Save the date video maker: create yours in minutes

 A save the date video maker lets you create an announcement video without filming or editing.
 Type your event details, choose a save the date video template, add narration, and the platform builds a finished video.
 Use script to video to turn a written message into a share-ready clip in minutes.
 Send it by text, email, or social media to your full guest list.

 Yes.
 A video announcement that includes your photos, voices, and event details feels more personal than a printed card.
-When you create your wedding save the date, every element is yours to control: images, narration, music, and message.
-If you want a consistent look across all scenes, AI face swap puts your photos into any frame.
+When you create your wedding save-the-date, every element is yours to control: images, narration, music, and message.
+If you want a consistent look across all scenes, AI face swap places your photos into any frame.
 Add your own voice so it sounds exactly like you.

 Record a short voice sample and the platform clones it to narrate your video in your own tone.
 Your narration applies automatically across all scenes.
 If you prefer not to record, use the AI voice generator to choose from natural-sounding voice options instead.
 Either way, the final video sounds personal without any post-production work.

 A video delivers information in a format people are more likely to open and remember than a card or webpage.
-It combines visuals, narration, music, and motion into a short experience that builds genuine excitement before the event.
+It combines visuals, narration, music, and motion into a brief experience that creates genuine excitement before the event.
 Unlike a website, a video plays in any messaging app.
 AI lip-sync ensures the narration and visual timing match perfectly for a polished result.

 You can create a free save the date video with no credit card required.
 The free plan lets you make your video online for free, preview the result, and export it before upgrading.
 Paid plans starting at $24 per month unlock voice cloning, longer video lengths, and the full style library.
 Start with a free video and upgrade when you’re ready.